ohchon/ohchon.github.io/README.md

 I made it to remind myself of what I have experienced and learned and to use it when needed.

-Currently, it is not pretty, and there are not many posts.
-But I will update and develop it every day.
+Currently, it's not pretty, and there're not many posts.
+But I will update and develop it.

 Thank you.